tmpmachine/cool-web-components/README.md

 # web-components
-Customizable, minimal pure web components from https://coolwebcomponents.blogspot.com/.
+Minimal pure web components from https://coolwebcomponents.blogspot.com/.

 # Important Notes!
 All of these web components were developed within [CodeTMP](https://github.com/tmpmachine/codetmp) and written in [Divless-HTML format](https://github.com/tmpmachine/divless-html).
 It will not be rendered in any browser without using CodeTMP!